Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7

 Av.
 Belgrano 422, C1092AAR Cdad.
 Autónoma de Buenos Aires, Argentina

-I'll be at the corner of Defensa and Avenida Belgrano.
-You'll see me with a GuruWalk badge and a yellow umbrella.
+I will be at Adolfo Alsina Street 400.
+You will see me with a GuruWalk badge and a yellow umbrella.

 1